Andy Barr: Caucus memberships

+2026 U.S. Senate campaign

+On April 22, 2025, Barr announced his intention to run for the U.S. Senate seat being vacated by Mitch McConnell in 2026.
+On 7 November 2025, he filed his candidacy paperwork for the race.

+In February 2026, Barr's campaign released a television advertisement criticizing DEI.
+In the ad Barr said "It's not a sin to be White, it's not against the law to be male and it shouldn't be disqualifying to be a Christian."
+In February 2026, Barr's Senate campaign office in Lexington was damaged by a person being sought by local police, according to a statement from his team and law enforcement.

+Barr later received endorsements from President Donald Trump and former Senate candidate Nate Morris, who withdrew from the race after being appointed an ambassador.
+Barr won the Republican nomination, defeating former state attorney general and 2023 Republican gubernatorial nominee Daniel Cameron with 283,720 votes (60.5%).

 Political positions

 Health care

-Barr supports the repeal of the Affordable Care Act ("Obamacare").
+Barr supports the repeal of the Patient Protection and Affordable Care Act (also known as Obamacare).

 Abortion

 Barr is anti-abortion.
 He believes that abortion should be illegal in all cases except for if the mother's life is threatened.
 Barr opposes using federal funding to support organizations that offer abortions.
 In a 2012 interview, he said, "I think the vast majority of people of this country have come to the conclusion that wherever you are on this issue, we shouldn't have taxpayer funding for abortion."

 LGBT rights

 In the 114th Congress, Barr had a zero score from LGBT rights advocacy organization the Human Rights Campaign.
 In 2015, he opposed the Supreme Court ruling Obergefell v.
 Hodges, which held that same-sex marriage bans violate the Constitution.

 Donald Trump

 Barr said President Donald Trump's comments in the wake of the 2017 Unite the Right rally in Charlottesville, Virginia, were filled with "too much ambiguity."

 Amid the Trump–Ukraine scandal, where an impeachment inquiry was launched into Trump after he requested that the Ukrainian president investigate 2020 Democratic presidential candidate Joe Biden, Barr defended Trump's actions, characterizing his request of the Ukrainian president as "routine diplomacy".

 On December 18, 2019, Barr voted against both articles of impeachment against Trump.

-On January 13, 2021, Barr voted against Trump's second impeachment.
+On January 13, 2021, Barr voted against Trump's second impeachment, although Barr described Trump's rhetoric prior to the Capitol riots as "regrettable and irresponsible".
+He also said the president "bears some responsibility" in the matter and that he is "not blameless."